One More Time (1970 film): Production

+Shooting took place during the summer of 1969.

+It was made at the MGM-British Studios in Elstree and on location around London.
+Eastnor Castle in Herefordshire was used for Lord Pepper's country estate.

 One More Time is the only film that Jerry Lewis directed in which he did not star, although he does have a role as the off-screen voice of the bandleader.

 Home media

 The film was released on DVD on January 25, 2005.
-A code B blu-ray was released in Germany in 2024 and contains the German and English soundtrack.
+A code 'A' Blu-ray was released by Kino Lorber in 2022 as part of a double-feature disc along with the original film.
+A code 'B' blu-ray was released in Germany in 2024 and contains the German and English soundtrack.

 Novelization

 Slightly before the release of the film, per the era's customary timing, a novelization of the screenplay was released by Popular Library.
 The author was Michael Avallone.